Visa Trial and Subscription Mandate Explained

 Subscriptions for recurring deliveries of physical goods (meal preparation kits, makeup, supplements, and the like) tend to be more susceptible to these chargebacks than subscriptions for digital services.
 The reason for this might be that digital subscriptions are more likely to be used immediately and frequently, whereas “subscription boxes” are more likely to show up once a month, with plenty of time for them to be forgotten in between deliveries.

-How Will Visa’s New Mandate Fix These Problems?
+How Does Visa’s Subscription Mandate Fix These Problems?

 - Cardholder recognition.
 Customers need to be able to easily recognize what a charge is and where it came from.